Fatty Liver Disease | How to Reduce It Naturally

 For the most part, stopping fatty liver disease from happening—and reducing risks or chances of getting it—is to live as healthy a life as possible.

 Because the symptoms cannot be felt early on, being generally healthy is the only way to keep the illness in its tracks, well before even realizing that one could have it.

 But here are some of the best health guidelines to follow if someone wants to reduce the chances of getting it as much as possible.

 - Stop drinking.
-Alcohol is the major cause of one of the two most common types of fatty liver disease.
+Alcohol is the primary cause of one of the two most common types of fatty liver disease.
 Being able to stop drinking altogether, or moderating, is wise.
-Moderation for men means less than 2 drinks per day, for women that means 1 drink per day.
+Moderation for men means less than two drinks per day; for women, that means one drink per day.

 - Eat healthy.
 This can help with maintaining a healthy weight, which can reduce and reverse the complications of having a fatty liver.

 - Exercise.
 For fatty liver that is not caused by alcohol, exercising is essential.
 This can lead to weight loss, which in turn takes some of the burdens away from the liver to better process fats.

 WHAT ARE MAINSTREAM METHODS USED TO CURE IT?

 What happens if—and when—a person discovers they have a fatty liver?

 Chances are likely that a doctor will recommend some of the above health guidelines to help one’s health get back on track as a foundation.
 But in addition to those lifestyle changes, there may be a little more that doctors will do.